jayjun/rambo/README.md

 +-----------------+       stdout
 ```

-If the Erlang node stops during the command, the shim exits to avoid becoming an
+If the Erlang node stops during the command, your command is killed and the shim
-orphan (process leak) but not before the command finishes.
+exits to avoid creating orphans (process leak).

 Rambo does not start a pool of processes nor support bidirectional communication
 with your commands.
 It is intentionally kept simple and lightweight to run